 - Music theory, skills, and history

-The Musical Theatre B.F.A. training culminates in a senior showcase in New York City for casting directors, talent agents, and other theatre professionals.
+The Musical Theatre B.F.A. training culminates in a senior showcase for casting directors, talent agents, and other theatre professionals.

 The Department of Theatre, Drama, and Contemporary Dance also offers a B.A. in Theatre and Drama and a B.F.A. in Dance, as well as two undergraduate minors: a minor in Theatre and Drama, and a minor in Dance.
 Musical Theatre majors may also minor in Dance, but only one class may count towards both the major and minor.